Day of Event Questions

 Will my team members receive a t-shirt and food the night of the Walk?

-- To qualify you must have fundraised $100 by October 6th at the time of check in.
+To qualify you must have fundraised $100 on October 3rd at the time of check in or you have the option to make a $100 donation to yourself at registration to receive a food wristband.

 Because many of our successful teams plan events to raise funds collectively, LTN staff are available to actively assist team captains with a customized fundraising plan that (in addition to team fundraising events) encourages all walkers to strive to raise $100 or more individually-through email, direct asks to friends and utilizing their individual online fundraising webpage.